Duluth School Board Wasn’t Told Of Asst. Superintendent’s Criminal History When Hired

 The packet had a letter written by people described as concerned employees at Horton’s former employer, the St. Cloud School District, where he resigned as director of student services in June of 2018 after resigning in 2016 as a first-year principal in the Pine Island School District.

-So why wasn’t the school board informed of Horton’s criminal record before they signed off on the new contract, as directed by Superintendent Gronseth?
+So why wasn’t the full school board informed of Horton’s criminal record before they signed off on the new contract, as directed by Superintendent Gronseth?

 Gronseth had no comment for this story, nor did Board Chair Rosie Loeffler-Kemp and board members Nora Sandstad and Sally Trnka.
 (Click here for updated statements).